SGA brings Mental Health Awareness to UTK

 SGA set up tents on Pedestrian Walkway, the New Student Union Lawn, Presidential Court and in the Hodges Library Atrium to promote the event.
 Tables feature free snacks, SGA buttons and stickers, water bottles, stress balls and most notably, free bracelets.

-Each bracelet color corresponds to one of six differing areas of mental health: mental health itself, trauma, depression, eating disorders, anxiety and suicide.
+Each bracelet color corresponds to one of six differing areas of mental health: according to , this link here, mental health itself, trauma, depression, eating disorders, anxiety and suicide.
 Each bracelet features the event theme slogan, “You’re not the only one.”
 The bracelets also have the number 974-HELP listed where students may call for support.

 According to the Center for Health Education and Wellness at UTK, “The goal of 974-HELP is to provide help and support to all students, enabling them to succeed and thrive while at the University of Tennessee.”
 Students are strongly encouraged to use the resources available to them if they or another student need assistance.